A true homage to light

 True to the multi-talented Henningsen’s signature balance of function and form – of technology and art, in other words – the PH 5 serves as a beautiful sculptural element both when it is on and off.
 Its impact is enhanced by the bold new colour options, and the top-to-bottom graduations from dark to light within each colour variant.

-Poul Henningsen (PH) was born in Copenhagen to famous Danish writer Agnes Henningsen.
+Poul Henningsen (PH) was born in Copenhagen to famous Danish actress Agnes Henningsen.
 He was a self-taught architect, studied at The Technical School at Frederiksberg in Denmark from 1911-14, and then at Technical College in Copenhagen from 1914-17.

 Over the years, his professional interests shifted from traditional, functionalist architecture to lighting, for which he is best known.
 He also expanded his occupation to include writing, becoming a journalist and an author.
 For a short period at the beginning of WWII, he was the head architect of the Tivoli Gardens project in Copenhagen.
 But like many other creative people, he was forced to flee Denmark during the German occupation, becoming a vital part of the Danish colony of artists living in Sweden.